-Elfia, which this year took place in some historic castle gardens near the village of Arcen, is a mixture of open-air convention, Renaissance fair, concert, and cosplay contest, spread over an entire weekend and supposedly attended by around 25,000 guests.
+Elfia – which this year took place in some historic castle gardens near the village of Arcen – is a mixture of open-air convention, Renaissance fair, concert and cosplay contest, spread over an entire weekend and supposedly attended by around 25,000 guests.

-I've been to the cosplay village at Gamecom and visited a number of roleplay conventions; I'd consider myself a pretty open-minded, nerdy sort of person.
+I’ve been to the cosplay village at Gamecom and visited a number of roleplay conventions; I'd consider myself a pretty open-minded, nerdy kind of person.
 But crossing the drawbridge onto the castle grounds for the first time, I felt like I was stepping into a completely alien world.
 An orc walked past, followed by three excited senior citizens snapping photos.

 I wish I'd had a couple of extra cameras and a few more arms so I could document everything going on around me.
 One thing I did manage to capture was a group of giggling girls hanging out on one of the many bridges surrounding the castle, all of them taking turns holding a dog in a black-and-turquoise Victorian dress.
-Several princesses were posing for pictures; I couldn't work out whether they were based on anime characters or roleplay royalty, which made me realize how embarrassingly out of the cosplay loop I'd become.
+Several princesses were posing for pictures; I couldn't work out whether they were based on anime characters or roleplay royalty, which made me realise how embarrassingly out of the cosplay loop I'd become.

 By the afternoon I'd worked my way through the castle and its gardens, soon finding myself in the large open space where the real festivities were taking place.

-Passing a hair-braiding stand and a group of Ghostbusters locked in discussion, I realized I was lost and took some sluggish steps to what I assumed was the exit.
+Passing a hair-braiding stand and a group of Ghostbusters locked in discussion, I realised I was lost and took some sluggish steps to what I assumed was the exit.
 Just as I spotted the gate in the distance, storm clouds began to gather.